reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_07.md

    ORDER BY CalendarYear, MonthOfYear;
     ```

-    Note that the attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels - in this case, year and month.
+    > **Note**: that the attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels - in this case, year and month.
 This is a common pattern in data warehouses.

 2. Modify the query as follows to add a second dimension to the aggregation.